Yonet/AysContent/README.md

-# Talks And Workshops
+# Talks, Workshops and Videos by Ayşegül Yönet

 ## Overview

-This is a list of workshops and conference talks I have given or you can request from me for your events.
+This is a list of videos, workshops and conference talks I have given or you can request from me for your events.
 Detailed descriptions are linked below.
 I am happy to adjust the level of the talks and workshops for your event.
 If there is something else you are interested in learning feel free to reach out to me on [twitter@AysSomething](https://twitter.com/AysSomething) or create an issue in this repository.

 You can find more of my tutorials at the [Video and Streaming](#video-and-streaming) links below.